 Use your round nose pliers to form a loop with the longer side of wire by bending it to a right angle and wrapping it around the tip of the pliers.
 Make sure the loop is above the end of the short side of the wire and centre of the briolette.

 Hold the loop flat between the tips of your snipe nose pliers.
 Take the long length of wire between your fingers and holding it taught, start wrapping it around the stem of the wires - starting at the base of the loop and working down towards the bead.

 To help keep your wire wrapping tight you can use the tips of snipe nose pliers to gently squeeze the coil together.

 Use side cutters to cut the wire as close as possible to the coil.

 For a neat finish use snipe nose pliers to squeeze the end of wire into the coil.

 Wire wrapped briolettes can be incorporated into such a variety of designs.
-Here are just a few examples of what you can create with them.
-Some of these designs are jewellery making projects from our Make The Look category.
-Click on the links for more information on how to make these designs.
+Here are just a few examples of what you can create with them from our jewellery making kits.